 In 2007, the District began mapping seagrass along the Springs Coast.
 This region has one of the largest and most diverse seagrass ecosystems in the world covering an area of over 900 square miles from Waccasassa Bay south to Anclote Key and extending approximately 25 miles offshore.
 Seagrasses are often mixed with other ecologically important organisms like sponges, corals and attached algae, forming a mosaic of diverse and biologically productive habitats.
 While seagrasses help maintain good water quality, they are also sensitive to increased nutrient pollution and other stressors like red tide and hurricanes.
 For this reason, the District maps seagrasses along the Springs Coast every four years.
 In 2021, the District completed the most recent mapping cycle.
 A total of 586,511 acres of seagrass habitat was mapped, a slight increase from the 577,920 acres mapped in 2016.
-The next Springs Coast seagrass mapping will begin in 2024.
+In 2020, a total of 586,511 acres of seagrass habitat was mapped, a slight increase from the 577,920 acres mapped in 2016.
+In 2024, the District began the next Springs Coast mapping cycle.
+The flight window for the 2024 seagrass maps opened on December 1, 2023, with acquisition being completed in March 2024.
+Aerial imagery is acquired using a high-resolution digital camera mounted on a fixed-wing aircraft flying at an altitude of 9,000 feet.
+Image post-processing was completed over the summer and photointerpretation is ongoing to be completed early 2025.
+Results from the 2024 mapping cycle will be released spring 2025.